 Portable Diptych Sundial by T. G. Kleininger

-- T. G. Kleininger made diptych and cube dials in Germany and/or the Netherlands.
-His initials are reported variously as J. G. (Adler Planetarium), I. G. (National Maritime Museum, Greenwich; Whipple Museum), and J. P. (Museum of the History of Science, Oxford).
+- Johann G. Kleininger (1763-1824) made diptych and cube dials in Germany Related dials reportedly have initials reported variously as J. G. (Adler Planetarium), I. G. (National Maritime Museum, Greenwich; Whipple Museum), and J. P. (Museum of the History of Science, Oxford - this is probably his son Johann P. Kleininger).
 The latitude table and compass directions on this dial mix German, French, and English terms (for example: Nord, Ost, Sud, West).
-Also notable is that Washington, D.C., is listed even though Kleininger is only known to have been active in the second half of the 1700s.
-Perhaps this indicates that the dial dates to the 1790s.
+Note also that Washington, D.C., is listed, suggesting the date given.

 - Museum of the History of Science, Oxford website, inventory number 20302 (accessed 12 September 2002).